Receding Gums vs Healthy Gums: See the Differences with Images

 Receding gums are a common concern, especially as we age.
 Around 90% of adults over 65 experience gum recession on at least one tooth!

-The first step in addressing this issue is recognizing it—and understanding what’s causing it.
-Luckily, distinguishing healthy gums from receding gums isn’t too hard.
+The first step is to identify the problem—and understand what’s causing it.
+Fortunately, distinguishing healthy gums from receding gums isn’t too difficult.

 By the end of this article, you’ll know exactly how to identify gum recession and the most common risk factors.